BalazsBanfi/Knights-Travails/README.md

 ## My process

-I chosed a different method then suggested in the project, instead of working with nodes, queues and stacks, I store { the number of steps, path } in every chess-field.
+I chosed a different method in the project then suggested, instead of working with nodes, queues and stacks, I store { the number of steps, path } in every chess-field.
 In this case the end-field stores the results also.

 ### Built with

 - JavaScrip
 - Multidimensional array for the chess fields
 - Store values in objects
+- Git branches, git merge
 - Grid, CSS pseudo, change attributes with JavaScript

 ### Continued development